Levilutz/webgames/user-api/README.md

 ## Usage

-By default, attaches to `https://<domain>/api/user`.
-For more detail, see [interactive API docs](https://games.levilutz.com/api/user/docs).
+In dev environments, attaches to `https://<domain>/dev/user-api`.
+For more detail, see interactive API docs at [http://localhost:8008/dev/user-api/docs](http://localhost:8008/dev/user-api/docs) once you're connected to a dev environment.

 ## Development

+Before any development work, read the code docs at [CODE.md](CODE.md).

 1. Ensure garden is installed - [installation docs](https://docs.garden.io/getting-started/1-installation).
 2. Ensure you have the latest kubernetes cluster configuration in your `~/.kube`.
 3. Navigate to the webgames repository root.
 4. To test, run `garden test user-api`.
 To develop, run `garden deploy user-api --dev-mode`.

-Deploying in dev-mode should make user-api available at [http://localhost:8008/api/users](http://localhost:8008/api/users), with docs available at [http://localhost:8008/api/users/docs](http://localhost:8008/api/users/docs).
+Deploying in dev-mode should make user-api available at [http://localhost:8008/dev/user-api](http://localhost:8008/dev/user-api), with docs available at [http://localhost:8008/dev/user-api/docs](http://localhost:8008/dev/user-api/docs).
 Code will synchronize live between your local user_api source and the remote cluster deployment, allowing development without having to wait for container rebuilds.